 Of course many find benefit in telling their whole story (many don’t) but I think there is certainly a place for six-word stories and statements in therapeutic emotional expression.
-It’s an art form which allows you to express something by picking and choosing the details you wish to convey, and allows others (if you care to share) to draw on their inner-selves and shared experiences to interpret the narrative.
+It’s an art form that allows you to express something by picking and choosing the details you wish to convey and allows others (if you care to share) to draw on their inner-selves and shared experiences to interpret the narrative.

-For this reason we put together a brief journaling exercise.
-The following are 11 things I want you to write a 6 word story about.
+For this reason, we put together a brief journaling exercise.
+The following are 11 things I want you to write a 6-word story about.
 For those of you who do the exercise, I think you will be surprised by some of the words you ultimately choose.

 Using only 6 words write: